-The Respondent does not have any relationship with the business of the Complainant or any legitimate interest in the mark/brand ['NUTRILITE'].
+The Respondent does not have any relationship with the business of the Complainant or any legitimate interest in the mark/brand 'BRAHMOS'.
 Moreover, the Complainant has neither given any license nor authorized the Respondent to use the Complainant's mark.
-The Respondent has never been commonly known by the domain name in question and, of late, registered the domain name on July 02, 2010.

 It's a well established principle that that once a complainant makes a prima facie case showing that a respondent lacks rights to the domain name at issue, the respondent must come forward with the proof that it has some legitimate interest in the domain name to rebut this presumption.
+It is also, hereby, acknowledged that upon general enquiry about the Respondent, it has been found that the Respondent is running a garment export business but due the Respondent's default it can not be construed as the existence of legitimate interest.
+As a general rule, the Respondent can not be allowed to sleep over his/her rights.

-[a] The Respondent's Default
+The Respondent's Default